NHS treatment - Your rights

 • a court orders them to.

-You have the right to see your medical records.
-Your medical records must be up-to-date, accurate and relevant.
-It is possible to have some mistakes corrected in your records, although medical opinions are usually not removed.
+It is possible to have some mistakes corrected in your records.
+But medical opinions are usually not removed.

-Your human rights may be affected in the following situations.
+Your human rights may be affected in the following situations:

 • Refusing to allow family visits or contact when you are in hospital.

-• Excessive force used to restrain you.
+• Too much force used to restrain you.

-• lawful.
+• Lawful.
 This means that there must be a law allowing the restriction.
-Such as the Mental Health Act or Mental Capacity Act,
+Such as the Mental Health Act or Mental Capacity Act.

-• necessary and proportionate.
+• Necessary and proportionate.
 This means that the NHS must be able to show that they have thought about your rights.
 And that the restriction is as minimal as possible to achieve a legitimate aim.

 The Equality Humans Right Commission (EHRC) has many useful guides on their website.
 You can find more information about your rights when detained under the Mental Health Act at:

-You have the right to use NHS services without being unlawfully discriminated against on the grounds of disability or other characteristics such as ethnicity and sexuality.
-This protection is under the Equality Act 2010.
+You have the right to use NHS services without being unlawfully discriminated against because of a disability.
+Or other characteristics such as ethnicity and sexuality.

 • get what you are entitled to,

-• get your point of view across, and
+• get your point of view across and

 • get the services you need.

 Certain advocacy services are statutory.
 This means that they must be provided by law.
-Statutory advocacy includes:

-• Independent mental health advocacy,
+• independent mental health advocacy,

-• Independent mental capacity advocacy, and
+• independent mental capacity advocacy,

 • NHS complaints advocacy.